BugEverywhere03/BugEveryWhere03/README.md

-# 👋 Hi there, I'm [Your Name]!
+# 👋 Hi there, I'm Nguyễn Duy Dương!

-I'm a passionate **Back-End Developer** and **AI Enthusiast** who loves building scalable systems and exploring the boundaries of machine learning.

-- 🔭 Currently working on: [Your Project Name] – [Short description or tech stack]
-- 🌱 Currently learning: [New tech you're exploring, e.g. Rust, LangChain, MLOps...]
+I'm a passionate developer on a journey to become a **Fullstack Engineer**, with a long-term vision of mastering **Artificial Intelligence** and becoming an **AI Engineer**.

+- 🔭 Currently building fullstack apps using Java, Spring Boot, and modern front-end frameworks
+- 🌱 Learning: React, TypeScript, MLOps, Deep Learning
+- 🎯 Goal: Fullstack proficiency → AI Engineering with real-world impact
-- 💬 Ask me about: Java, Python, Spring Boot, AI/ML, REST APIs, SQL/NoSQL
+- 💬 Ask me about: Back-End (Java, Python), AI/ML, Databases, System Design
 - 📫 Reach me at: [your.email@example.com]
-- 🧠 Fun fact: I once [fun or geeky fact]

 ---